oskarrough/rough/README.md

 ## Icons

 We are using Grunticon to handle icons and svg sprites.
-There's a `grunt icons` task that compiles all .svg (and png) images from `app/images/icons` to `.tmp/styles/icons/` that contains all icons as inline images, referenced with a CSS class.
+There's a `gulp icons` task that compiles all .svg (and png) images from `app/images/icons` to `.tmp/styles/icons/` that contains all icons as inline images, referenced with a CSS class.
+It automatically runs when you `gulp serve` or `gulp build`.

-For example, to use a `social-facebook.svg` icon you add an element like this `<i class="icon icon-social-facebook"></i>`.
+For example, to use a `example-icon.svg` icon, you could add an element `<i class="icon icon-example-icon"></i>`.

-Grunticon includes a `grunticon.loader.js` which is in the head of your `index.html`.
+Grunticon includes a `grunticon.loader.js` which is referenced in the head of your `index.html`.
 It will load the appropriate sprite method depending on your browser.
 Don't worry, it works.

 The `app/styles/base/_icons.scss` file contains a few base styles to make styling icons easier.